Rural Versus Urban Prepping: How to Prepare

 Final Word

-I personally like the idea of living in the country, but for many of us, it just isn’t possible right now.
-When it comes to prepping, you also need to not only prep food, but know how you can cook it, so think about those things as well.
+I like the idea of living in the country, but many of us aren’t able to right now.
+When it comes to prepping, you also need to prep food and know how to cook it, so think about those things as well.
 Additionally, be sure to check out 30 Non-Food Survival Items to Stockpile

-Whether you are prepping in the city or in the country, remember, to stock the necessities and add in the extras.
+Whether prepping in the city or the country, remember to stock the necessities and add in the extras.
 Did you find this guide on Rural Versus Urban Prepping informational?
 Let me know if I missed anything by using the comments section below!
-Please keep prepping, we must.
+Please keep prepping; we must.
 May God bless this world, Linda

 Copyright Images: Urban Suburban Homes Deposit photos_39363733_s-2019, Wooden Country House Deposit photos_3212682_s-2019, Cozy Home Rustic Depositphotos_47901521_s-2019